CharlesCNorton/Symmetry-Breaking-Bifurcation-Theorem/README.md

 Where:

 - \( t \) is the deformation parameter (ranging from 0 to 1),
+- \( t_c = 0.5 \) is the critical deformation threshold,
 - \( n \) is the complexity of the object (number of sides, faces, or cells),
 - \( d \) is the dimensionality of the object (2D for polygons, 3D for polyhedra, and 4D for polytopes),
 - \( A_d \), \( k_d \), \( B_d \), and \( C_d \) are constants derived from first principles,
-- \( \varepsilon \) is a small positive constant to ensure smoothness near the bifurcation threshold \( t_c = 0.5 \).
+- \( \varepsilon \) is a small positive constant (typically between 0.01 and 0.1) to ensure smoothness near the bifurcation threshold \( t_c \).

-The purpose of this document is to thoroughly derive each of these constants from first principles, following a rigorous mathematical framework without resorting to empirical adjustment or fitting.
-Final adjustments have been made to specify the use of the natural logarithm, recalibrate constants, and address special cases to enhance mathematical rigor.
+The purpose of this document is to thoroughly derive each of these constants from first principles, following a rigorous mathematical framework without resorting to arbitrary fitting.
+We also provide empirical validations through numerical simulations, ensuring that the theorem is grounded both theoretically and practically.

 ---